 How to remove NUKESPED malware

-Written by Tomas Meskauskas on
+Written by Tomas Meskauskas on (updated)

-What is "NUKESPED"?
+What is NUKESPED?

-NUKESPED is a backdoor Trojan, which targets Mac users in Korea.
-The group of cyber criminals who designed and spread this malware is called Lazarus.
 They distributed this malicious software through an Excel document using a Mac App bundle, which contains legitimate and malicious versions of Adobe Flash Player files.
 Cyber criminals employ NUKESPED as a tool to remotely access and control infected computers.

 Name | NUKESPED backdoor Trojan |